Gtomika/aws-terraform-sample-app/README.md

 Simple Book API that uses several AWS components:

  - VPC, subnets, internet gateway, VPC endpoints, route tables.
- - DynamoDB table to store book data.
+ - DynamoDB tables to store book data and customers.
  - S3 buckets to store book cover images/icons (included bucket policy).
  - EC2 launch template.
  - IAM role and policy for the app with the principle of the least privilege.